-Navigate to Listing Settings Page
+Step 1: Navigate to Listing Settings Page

-The Listing Settings page is where you set the rules for when an income or a refund event takes place for a specific listing.
+In Bnbtally, the Listing Settings page is where you set the rules for when an income or a refund event takes place for a specific listing.
 To get to the listing settings page, navigate to view all your Listings and select a listing to edit.

 Less than or equal to 100%

 Greater than 100%

 Negative Percentages (-%)

-Classes & Locations
+Step 7: Review Classes & Locations

 With Bnbtally you can also assign Class tracking categories for each line item as well as a Location for the invoice.
 Within QuickBooks, this helps to generate Profit & Loss statements and Balance Sheet reports for each specific listing.
 If you don’t see this class column, that means you’ll need to check your QuickBooks settings to make sure you enable classes.

-From here select the multiple you’d like to use and enter the static amount, then select which product/service you’d like to allocate and select the price item to subtract the total amount from.
-Bnbtally will multiply the static amount by the number of nights, guests or a single charge to the reservation, we’ll then parse it into your selected product/service and subtract the amount from the remaining price item which will be further handled by the percent rules.
+From here select the multiple you’d like to use (Per Night, Per Guest, Per Reservation, etc...) and enter the static amount.
+Then select which product/service you’d like to allocate and select the price item to subtract the total amount from.
+Bnbtally will multiply the static amount by the number of nights, guests (etc...) to the reservation, we’ll then allocate it into your selected product/service and subtract the amount from the remaining price item which will be further handled by the percent rules.

 Moving on to refund rules.
 Now that we’ve created an invoice rule for your reservation income, don’t forget to set a refund rule as well.
-For this we press the plus button under the refund event and select refund receipt.
-Now, many users set this the same as their income rule but we also have many users who use different product/service codes for refunds because they want to track refunds separately within QuickBooks.
+For this we press the plus button [+] under the refund event and select refund receipt.
+Some users set this the same as their income rule but we also have many users who use different product/service codes for refunds because they want to track refunds separately within QuickBooks.
 Either way is fine.